rfhussain/Topic-Modeling-with-Python-Scikit/topic-modeling.md

 We get text-corpus in our daily life.
 A machine is unable to determine whether the text is of positive nature or negative.
 Or if we are getting emails, then whether it is a spam email or a legitimate (ham) email.

 In reality, the text received by a machine can have N number of Labels.

+For example, if there's an article from the news paper, then it will be without any Label (Negative or Positive) initially.
+So being Data Scientists, it will be our job to determine the nature of the text, using the Topic Modeling technique and to conclude what is it's kind.

+So what Topic Modeling does is, it divides a text corpus (i.e. documents inside that text corpus) into multiple topics and provides us the probablity representation of each topic inside documents.

+It also provides us the probablity of Words found in any perticular topic w.r.t. to all documents.